-In May 2017, Fabric of Change will leverage the Ashoka global reach, selection process and network of social and business entrepreneurs to hand select leading apparel-industry innovators ready to scale their solutions.
+In May 2017, Fabric of Change leveraged the Ashoka global reach, selection process and network of social and business entrepreneurs to hand select leading apparel-industry innovators ready to scale their solutions.
 Through a tailored accelerator process we will connect innovators ready for global scale with strategic through partners and industry experts to help rapidly spread their innovations and empower new communities within the value chain.

 Ashoka's vision is an "Everyone is a Changemaker" society.
 Founded in 1980 by Bill Drayton, Ashoka is the largest global network of leading social entrepreneurs, with more than 3,300 Fellows in 90 countries.
 Ashoka builds and activates networks of individuals and organizations to support them in addressing the world’s biggest challenges and fostering collaborations for greater effectiveness and results.
 Along with business entrepreneurs, policymakers, investors, academics and journalists, Ashoka is working to ensure that social entrepreneurs and their innovations continue to inspire a new generation of changemakers.

 C&A Foundation is a private foundation affiliated with the global clothing retailer C&A. Through financial support, sharing expertise and providing access to a network of specialists, C&A Foundation strengthens platforms, NGOs and other changemakers so that they can transform the apparel industry and make fashion a force of good.
 In all the countries C&A touches, C&A Foundation wants to make fashion improve the lives of men and women behind the clothes by focusing on 4 areas: accelerating sustainable cotton, improving working conditions, strengthening communities and eradicating forced labour.